hx2A/py5website/tutorials/py5-modes.rst

     This mistake will frequently be made when translating code from one mode to another.

-    A good way to avoid this is to import the library with only one of ``import py5`` or ``from py5 import Sketch``, depending on which mode you want to use.
+    A good way to avoid this is to import the library with only one of "``import py5``" or "``from py5 import Sketch``", depending on which mode you want to use.
 Importing both ways is asking for trouble.

 PDE Mode
 ========